 - Their time spent sleeping at night increases9

 - They make it through the day with minimal behavioral changes or meltdowns9

 - They’re in an all-day school program without scheduled naps9

 - They don’t have energy “crashes” in the afternoon or evening hours9

 Nicole Johnson, pediatric sleep specialist at The Baby Sleep Site shares, “Your child might show a few of these signs or all of them.
 In addition, your child may show some signs on some days while not on others.
 It’s important to look at two or more weeks of sleep patterns before you decide to drop their nap.
 While a child can skip a nap a day or two, they often can’t skip it every day.
 Once they are skipping a nap more than four times a week, it might be time to seriously consider whether they are ready for the transition.”

 Indications That Children Should Continue Napping

-- Falling asleep watching a movie or in the car
+- Falling asleep during a car ride11

 If your child shows signs from both lists, it may mean that they’re moving away from naptime but aren’t ready to fully let go just yet.
-If they’re okay without a rest one day but not the next, it’s time to think about a gradual weaning process.
+If they’re okay without a nap one day but not the next, it’s time to think about a gradual weaning process.

 Benefits of Home and School Naptime